 In our Off The Path newsletter we also share the best tips and tricks and tell you more about current great offers for cheap flights.
 Register here!

-When flying with low-cost carriers you can save even more money if you only take hand luggage with you.
+When flying with low-cost carriers you can save even more money, if you only take hand luggage with you.
 Think about buying a hand luggage backpack!
-You’re on the road more minimalistic and flexibel and can save money and time!
+With this you are not only more flexible and travel lighter, but also save money and time!

 An average checked in piece of luggage of 20 kg costs about 20-30 € one way with low-cost carriers.
-So this adds up to 50 € extra for a roundtrip!
-If you need to book more than one of these flights, for example if you’re doing an around-the-world trip or stay in South East Asia, it pays off to only fly with hand luggage.
+So this adds up to 60 € extra for a round trip!
+If you are booking more of these flights, for example during your around-the-world trip or stay in South East Asia, it pays off to only fly with hand luggage.

 Additionally, think of all the time you save if you don’t need to drop off your luggage at the check-in counter and wait at the baggage claim.
 This adds up to at least 40 minutes only for waiting for your luggage!